 Has Blockchain Crossed the Chasm?
-Public Blockchain in the Enterprise Domain
+Public Blockchain in Enterprise

 For a long time, private and permissioned blockchains have been the go-to choices for organizations and enterprise users - and it’s easy to see why, most of these enterprises have placed a high level of importance on control, of which private blockchain environments provide plenty.